 Conclusion: What Lies Ahead for Brand Naming?

 Indeed, hope is not lost for alphabetical naming just yet.
-By using symbols in brand names we open up new realms of possibilities, but in the future there could be even more opportunities.
+By using symbols in brand names we open up new realms of possibilities, but in the future, there could be even more opportunities.
 What if we could combine characters or letters from different alphabets around the world into one brand name?
 What if we could include emotions?
 What if we invent new letters or new characters?
 All of these could become a reality in the coming years.
-Humankind has been communicating with written script for five thousand years, and we are bound to keep doing so in the foreseeable future.
+Humankind has been communicating with the written script for five thousand years, and we are bound to keep doing so in the foreseeable future.
 Brands also look like they are here to stay, so we need to devise new and innovative ways to name them.
 The future need not be confined to an alphabet of 26 letters.